12 Diets You Should Never Try, According to Health Experts

 Additionally, a big cut in calories is a primer for overeating or even binge eating.
 "For some this may lead to one more failed diet while for others it can lead to disordered eating," she points out.
 And, while low carbohydrate, high protein, and intermittent fasting methods may be effective in the short-term, they simply aren't sustainable for most people.

 Here are 12 diets you should never try, according to health experts—and some you should.
-Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You Had COVID and Didn't Know It.

 The Atkins Diet

 While a meat-fueled, no-carb diet may help you lose weight, it can negatively impact your overall health, according to Allen Conrad, BS, DC, CSCS of Montgomery County Chiropractic Center in North Wales, PA.
 "The Atkins Diet was an idea to include high fat and red meats as a primary component of your meals, and the concept was that you would lose weight this way.
 The problem with diets like this is that high concentrations of red meat and unsaturated fats can cause many health problems, including heart disease and high cholesterol," he explains.
 Studies have shown that diets high in red meat and trans fats should be avoided due to their long lasting health concerns.

 Keto was the most highly-hyped diet in 2019, but Dr. Conrad isn't a fan.
 "The concept involves eating low carbohydrate meals with the goal of losing weight.
 By putting the body into a state of ketosis, the idea is that your body will store less body fat, and you can drop a few pounds," he explains.
 However, the problem with the ketogenic diet is that this puts additional stress on your internal organs, which need carbs to work, he explains.
 Additionally, he points to studies that have shown that prolonged low carbohydrate diets were dangerous and could lead to premature death.

 The Snake Diet